 Mezarul Musrufe Ontu: When it comes to growth, we have developed a sustainable strategy where we focus on quality instead of the number of clients.

-We have a simple business model: to provide knowledge-based service to our clients from which we ensure their satisfaction by adding value to their operation and obtain a financial benefit from the client.
+We have a simple business model: to provide knowledge-based service to our clients from which we ensure their satisfaction by adding value to their operation and obtaining a financial benefit from the client.
 We have invested development in our team so that we can serve our clients better.

 Future Startup: How big is your team?
 Could you tell us about your culture at Accfintax?